R-a-Moore/GitHub_Setup/README.md

 - You will then be prompted to name the key
 - you will then be prompted to provide a passphrase for the key (just press `ENTER` to leave it blank)

-With that your key should be generated.
+With that your key should be generated (both your public - .pub - and private key files, which you can find in your .ssh folder).
 Use the `ls -a` command to see it within your directory.

 ### Using SSH